mattsb42-meta/not-grep/README.rst

     [present]
     "src/**/*.py" = "__all__"

-    # The "not-present" checker will error if the specified value is present.
+    # The "exclude" checker will error if the specified value is present.
-    [not-present]
+    [exclude]
     "src/**/*.py" = "FooClassName"